Carolyn Savage

 Age: 5+Time: variesMaterials: depends on activityFocus: applying learning to real-world experiencesYour child’s job is to learn.
 They start learning the day they are born.
 Your job as a parent is to help them learn what they’ll need to know to be successful in life.
 One way you can do this is to help your child apply knowledge to real life once they start school.
 If you can help your child apply what they learn in the classroom to real-world experiences, you’ll be helping them build the skills they’ll need in life.
 How many of you have kids who complain about having to

-Morning Routine for School: 6 Ways to Make Mornings Stress-Free
+Morning Routine for School: 6 Proven Ways to Create Stress-Free Mornings

-Morning Routine for School: 6 Ways to Make Mornings Stress-Free
+Morning Routine for School: 6 Proven Ways to Create Stress-Free Mornings

 Age: 5+Time: 30+ minutesMaterials: depends on activityFocus: community engagement Summer is the perfect time to teach your kids where their food comes from.
 It doesn't just magically show up at the grocery store after all.
 Somewhere there's a farm that grew that food and people who took care of it.
-There are people who had to harvest that food, wash it, sort it, load it into trucks and bring it to you.
-Learning where food comes from helps all of us, including our children, make more informed choices, can help with expanding our food palettes, teaches us to be more thoughtful about
+There are people who had to harvest that food, wash it, sort it, load it into trucks, and bring it to you.
+Learning where food comes from helps all of us, including our children, make more informed choices, can help expand our food palettes, teach us to be more thoughtful about our